Utah State Hospital

-It is the goal of Adult Services to provide a safe and healing environment in which all people are treated with dignity and respect.
-It is our purpose to assist patients to reach their potential, through individualized treatment with an aim toward their return to the community.
+To provide a safe and healing environment where everyone is treated with dignity and respect.
+Our purpose is to assist patients in reaching their potential through individualized treatment with an aim toward their return to the community.
 A high value is placed on meeting the needs of each patient in a humanistic, caring, and professional way.

 The pediatric services offered at Utah State Hospital include 3 units consisting of a co-ed children’s unit with 20 beds, and an adolescent boys’ and girls’ unit serving 12-18 year olds with 26 beds each.